respiratory-immunology-lab/microbiome-shotgun/downstream/README.md

 }
 ```

-After this step, our data now has the following structure
+After this step, our data now has the following structure:

 ```r
 bact_time_split # class = list